-For information on the subject of taxation, including the amended tax rates and their possible effect, see Note 8 to the 2011 Financials.
+For information on the subject of taxation, see Note 8 to the 2012 Financials.

 2.15 Environmental risks and their management

 Some of the Company's facilities, such as broadcasting facilities and wireless communications facilities, are sources of electromagnetic radiation which are included in the definition of "Sources of Radiation" in the Non-Ionizing Radiation Law.